PyPI packages in the package registry

 Successfully installed mypypipackage-0.0.1

-Install from the group level
+Install from a group

 To install the latest version of a package from a group, use the following command: